 What FMLA Covers

 In addition, the employer must give the employee his or her job back after the leave or offer them another position with equivalent pay and benefits.
-During this period, the employee still has the health insurance benefits provided by the company.
+During this leave period, the employee still retains the health insurance benefits provided by the company.